Qlippoth: Mathers' interpretation

 There are also twelve qlippothic orders of demons, three powers before Satan, and twenty-two demons which correspond to the 22 letters of the Hebrew alphabet.

-Regardie and Crowley
+The Golden Dawn and Aleister Crowley

-According to Aleister Crowley, the three evil forms (before Samael), are said to be Qemetial, Belial, and Othiel.
+In the late 19th century, The Hermetic Order of the Golden Dawn began teaching about the qlippoth in relation to the sephiroth.
+Much of the orders material was stolen and republished by Israel Regardie as the book "The Golden Dawn", and the table of magical correspondences by Aleister Crowley as the book 777.

-Crowley (who calls them "Orders of Qliphoth") and Israel Regardie list the qlippoth and their associated sephiroth on the tree of life as:
+Regardie and Crowley list the qlippoth and their associated sephiroth on the tree of life as: